romnn/cookiecutter-pypackage/CONTRIBUTING.rst

 Before you submit a pull request, check that it meets these guidelines:

 1. The pull request should include tests.
-2. If the pull request adds functionality, the documentation (``docs/``)  should be updated.
-Put your new functionality into a function with a docstring and add the feature to the list in ``README.rst``.
-3. The pull request should work for python 3.6+.
+2. The pull request should work for python 3.6+.
 Check the `build status of your pull request <https://travis-ci.org/{{ cookiecutter.github_username }}/{{ cookiecutter.project_slug }}/pull_requests>`_
    and make sure that all tests pass for all supported python versions.